 Measurement quality objectives are a set of quality control criteria, which if met, assure that the DQOs are met as well.
 For PurpleAir sensors there are no specified MQOs.
 The user needs to align their data needs to match the capability of the sensor (PurpleAir sensors’ laser particle counters can count the number of particles in sizes ranging from 0.3 to 10 μg/m3).
 The most crucial QC check for PurpleAir sensors is a colocation period with a FEM or FRM for PM2.5 before the start of each project to ensure that each individual unit is reporting appropriately.
 This function is completed by EPA Regional staff prior to the deployment of sensors.

-7. Trainings Users will be trained on the operations of the sensors and data collection methods using this QAPP, the provided PurpleAir SOP, the PurpleAir website, and a tutorial can be provided upon request.
+7. Trainings Users will be instructed on the operations of the sensors and data collection methods using this QAPP, the provided PurpleAir SOP, the PurpleAir website, and a tutorial can be provided by EPA Indoor Air Team staff and the Field Services Branch, as needed and upon request.
 Each user will receive instructions and support prior to commencing independent data collection to ensure that each user can competently collect high quality data.

+Information on data outputs from PurpleAir sensors will be provided to partner organizations in advance of the loan, explaining what information sensors collect, how this data is presented, and how data compares to EPA’S Air Quality Index.

 8. Documents and Records